fredericrous/git-templates/README.md

 ## The workflow

 First, `commit`.
-A nice template `message` appears to help you write a meaningful log description that passes the requirements.
+A nice template [message](https://github.com/fredericrous/git-templates/blob/main/message) appears to help you write a meaningful commit description that passes the requirements.
 The message saved, [validators](https://github.com/fredericrous/git-templates/wiki/Hooks-implemented) run in parallel.
 If there is an issue, the commit is aborted
 Ready to push? once `git push` is started, the tests runs for the module you updated, branch name is checked.
 The branch is pushed.
 Bravo